Samba in Rio de Janeiro: A guide to enjoy the best samba shows

 Sunday

-On Sundays, Bar Bip-Bip, considered a traditional bohemian stronghold in Copacabana, has samba circles starting at 8pm.
+On Sundays, Bip-Bip, considered a traditional bohemian stronghold in Copacabana, has samba circles starting at 8pm.

 The circles tend to be crowded due to the space in the bar.
 The few tables and chairs are reserved for musicians, and there are no waiters serving – customers help themselves directly from the bar fridge.